Unexpected shape of the primordial black hole mass function: Sharply peaked power spectrum

-In Fig. \ref{app} we can appreciate the very good agreement between the mass function \eqref{approsharp} and the numerical computation.
-Note that the UV peak slowly drifts to the IR as we increase $\alpha$, before reaching its asymptotic destination, where it saturates for all $\alpha\gtrsim 3$.
-In terms of e-folds, we have that for $N\gtrsim 1$ the approximation of narrow spectrum is no longer valid.
+where the final expression used $\sigma_2/\sigma_1 = \kappa = 2.74$ (from Eq.~\ref{eq:sharpSigmas}) and ${\cal K}=6$.
+To make contact with the main text, we may take $k_0 =k_{\rm UV}$, and note (again from Eq.~\ref{eq:sharpSigmas}) that $\sigma_g^2 \approx 2.01\mathscr{A}$ when $\kappa=2.74$.
+Fig. \ref{app} shows good agreement between the approximation \eqref{approsharp} and the full numerical calculation.
+Note that the UV peak slowly drifts to the IR as $\alpha$ is increased, before reaching its asymptotic value, where it saturates for all $\alpha\gtrsim 3$.
+In terms of e-folds, we have that for $N\gtrsim 1$ the approximation of a narrow spectrum is no longer valid.